 The Manyara Ranch Primary School is located in a very remote part in Tanzania—and like many schools around here, it lacked computers.
 AWF partnered with Annenberg Foundation to build a new IT lab with 40 new Internet-accessible computers.
 Many of the teachers did not know how to use a computer, so they were given an intensive two-week training session.
 AWF also helped incorporate conservation curriculum and continues to provide school supplies.
 The school is situated on the grounds of the Manyara Ranch, which protects wildlife from Lake Manyara to Tarangire National Park.

-We are working with an architecture firm to create conservation school templates, so no matter the location or geographic condition—dry area or a heavily forested ecosystem—all children in areas of high biodiversity will have access to a conservation school that improves their livelihoods and Africa’s wildlife.
+We are working with architecture firm, MASS Design Group, to create conservation school templates, so no matter the location or geographic condition—dry area or a heavily forested ecosystem—all children in areas of high biodiversity will have access to a conservation school that improves their livelihoods and Africa’s wildlife.

 Thanks to the generous support of members and other donors, we’re able to continue building conservation schools, providing school supplies, and training teachers.
 Learn more about our projects that help Africans learn how conservation can help their livelihood and save wildlife simultaneously.